nicoguerra18/EventConnect-App/README.md

 ...ask for the variables
 ```

+* You can view all required library under /backend/requirements.txt
+or on terrminal(host backend first):
+- pip freeze > requirements.txt

 ## Host the app and Testing:
 On terminal
 - cd to backend folder where manage.py is: